lancedb/lancedb/docs/src/hybrid_search.md

 ### ColBERT Reranker
 This reranker uses the ColBERT model to combine the results of semantic and full-text search.
 You can use it by passing `ColbertrReranker()` to the `rerank()` method.

+ColBERT reranker model calculates relevance of given docs against the query and don't take existing fts and vector search scores into account, so it currently only supports `return_score="relevance"`.
+By default, it looks for `text` column to rerank the results.
+But you can specify the column name to use as input to the cross encoder model as described below.

 ```python
 from lancedb.rerankers import ColbertReranker